BZoennchen/supercollider-book/chapters/preamble/horizon-of-the-possible.md

 The prevailing zeitgeist today is technological.
 By this, I mean that while contemporary societies may critique the specific applications of technology, they rarely question its essence.
 While the general Western public acknowledges technological missteps, such as the industrial extermination executed by the Nazis---which was only possible because of technological inventions---technological progress is seen, by most, as general progress.
-The misuse of technological tools is a matter of personal or social repsonsibility.
+The misuse of technological tools is a matter of personal or social responsibility.
 The assumption is that humans maintain control over technology and can therefore determine whether it is used for beneficial or harmful purposes.
 Technology is viewed as having both positive and negative effects, with its impact largely dependent on who controls it.
 Thus technology is a *mere tool*, adhering to the notion that guns don't kill people, but people do.